 Warren Cook, artistic director

 Warren Cook, founder and artistic director of Greenville’s Rivertree Singers, earned the DMA in Choral Conducting Performance at the University of South Carolina and studied at Westminster Choir College and Bob Jones University.
 As Director of Choral Activities at Bob Jones University, he conducts the two premier choral organizations and oversees a graded program of six choirs enrolling 350 students.
 He teaches undergraduate and graduate conducting, literature, and methods courses, and conducts major choral-orchestral performances.
 Cook regularly appears across the U.S. as adjudicator, clinician, and conductor for choral workshops and festivals.
 His choirs have been auditioned performers at international, national, NAfMENational Association for Music Education and ACDAAmerican Choral Directors Association events.
 In addition to his teaching and performing, Cook served as Pastor of Worship for over 30 years.

 Jean Cook, accompanist

-Jean Cook has been a member of the Bob Jones University piano and piano pedagogy faculties since 1976.
+Jean Cook was a member of the Bob Jones University piano and piano pedagogy faculties from 1976 until her retirement in May 2019.
+She now currently serves as adjunct accompanying faculty at BJU.
 Jean studied piano performance at BJU, has extensive training in pedagogy and is a certified Kindermusik instructor.
 In addition to her teaching, Jean is accompanist for university, church and community choirs and is also is an accomplished actress, appearing in many leading Shakespearean roles.
 She is active in MTNA and regularly appears as a presenter and clinician at piano, church and school music festivals, and workshops.
-Jean and her husband Warren have three children and four grandchildren.